-First: Don't want to say you should never use buttons.
+Think: Where are opportunities to eliminate buttons?
+Don't mean to say you should NEVER use buttons.
 Particularly as we continue to develop gesture vocabulary, we'll need visible controls or hints to help people, express abstract actions, like Send to Twitter and so forth.